-Service Service Description the recipients pr tre thought to fully comply with the HCBS rule requirements because they are provided in rivate home in which individuals are allowed full access to the community and choice of supports.
+Service Service Description These services are thought to fully comply with the HCBS rule requirements because they are provided in the recipients private home in which individuals are allowed full access to the community and choice of all services and supports.
 Most of the individuals on this waiver do not wish to seek employment.
-Case Management This service includes a variety of activities to include care planning, assessment of needs, ongoing monitoring, and services that promote the quality and goals of the recipient.
-Respite Services Short-term relief for full time non-paid caregivers.
-Homemaker Services This service provides additional time for IADL's, over and above what is offered under the Medicaid State Plan.
-Personal Emergency Response Systems This allows for a recipient to call for help in an emergency by pushing a button.
-Adult Companion This service provides socialization to a recipient and may assist with chores and shopping.
-Chore Services This service is intermittent and provides for heavy cleaning activities and may include the packing and unpacking of boxes, and the movement of furniture. e those that are thought to fully comply with changes to current policy and regulation.
-The a list of needed changes and a timeline for compliance.
+Case This service includes a variety of activities to include care planning, assessment Management needs, ongoing monitoring, and services that promote the quality and goals of the recipient.
+Daggita Chart town which for full time man waid conscious Respite Short-term relief for full time non-paid caregivers.
+Services Homemaker This service provides additional time for IADL's, over and above what is offered u Services Services the Medicaid State Plan.
+Personal This allows for a recipient to call for help in an emergency by pushing a button.
+Emergency Response Systems Adult This service provides socialization to a recipient and may assist with chores and Companion shopping.
+Chore This service is intermittent and provides for heavy cleaning activities and may include Services the packing and unpacking of boxes, and the movement of furniture.

+These services are those that are thought to fully comply with changes to current policy and regulation.
+The State will provide a list of needed changes and a timeline for compliance.
 Augmented Personal Care This service provides activities of daily living and instrumental activities of daily living in a group care setting which is located within the community.
 The State does not have any group care providers who are on the campus, or associated with, nursing facilities or hospitals.
-One concern the State has is the size of a group setting; that is located within the community and has access to the greater community.
-Setting sizes range from four to more than 100.
-Another concern is "aging in place".
-The State has regulations in place that prohibit individuals with certain "diagnosis" to live in group care because they need some skilled care.
 Social Adult Day Care These settings are not residential, but are services provided during the day for individuals who are elderly, intellectually or developmentally disabled, or physically disabled.
 The State believes that the current Adult Day Health Care facilities are community based and allow for access to the greater community as they are not associated with, or located on, a campus like setting, a nursing facility, or an impatient setting.
 The State will discourage any new Adult Day Health Care providers from applying for reimbursement if a provider is located on the same campus, or within the same building, as an institutional provider as identified above.